 6. SOHO Soft Pad Management Chair

-The Soho Soft Pad Management Chair is an Amazon’s Choice product for a reason.
+The Soho Soft Pad Management Chair is an Amazon’s Choice ergonomic office chair for a reason.
 It’s stylish, lightweight, and comfortable.
 The best ergonomic office chairs usually have a more modern, utilitarian aesthetic, but the SOHO Soft Pad features a midcentury modern design that looks good in any space.
 I have the brown leatherette (vegan leather) version with a steel frame.
 The chair has cushy pads on the seat and back, which make it quite comfortable.
-I’ve had the chair for several years, and the pads have still retained their shape.
+I’ve had the chair for several years and the pads have still retained their shape, so it is a great long-term buy.
 The seat can be adjusted in height from 18”-21”, and the tilt can all be adjusted as well.
 The arms are removable, so I chose not to put them on the chair.